Toxocious/Moonlight/README.md

 3. Wait until the download has finished

 > If this method does not work for you due to being outside of North America, there should be publicly available Mega.nz download links out there.

+## Server WZ Files
+Due to the immense file size of dumped WZ files, we do not include them in this repository.

+These files are required though, and you should dump them yourself.

+1. Download the latest release of [HaRepacker Resurrected](https://github.com/lastbattle/Harepacker-resurrected/releases/)
+2. Using the v214 client files you dumped earlier, open HaRepacker and load all of the client's WZ files
+3. Using HaRepacker, dump all of the WZ files by clicking on Tools -> Export File(s) To -> Private Server XML
+4. Wait until the dump has finished and move the dumped WZ files to Server/wz

+## Start The Server
+Once all previous steps have been completed, you may run the server by typing `./start.sh` in your terminal while in this directory.

+The first time you start the server, you may have to wait for several minutes as the Docker images and volumes are set-up, as well as for when the server generates all necessary DAT file data.